rancher/docs/content/rancher/v2.6/en/cluster-provisioning/rke-clusters/node-pools/ec2/ec2-machine-config/_index.md

 ### AMI ID

-The [Amazon Machine Image](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) used to provision your cluster.
+The [Amazon Machine Image](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) used for the nodes in your cluster.

 ### SSH Username for AMI